jvera01/MechaCar_Statistical_Analysis/README.md

 The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?
 ## Summary Statistics on Suspension Coils

-The current manufacturing data meets this design specification for manufacturing lot 1 and 2 but not for lot 3.
-Image 3 shows that the variance for lot 3 is more than 100 at 170.29 while lot 1 and 2 are less than 10 at .97 and 7.46.
-So because the variance between lots is so large there is a possibility that the front suspension coils can have a difference as much as 170 pounds per square inch while the rear suspension coils could be as low as 7.46 pounds per square inch - the rear suspension coils which are just 2 percent of the weight.
+The current manufacturing data meet this design specification for manufacturing lots 1 and 2 but not for lot 3.
+Image 3 shows that the variance for lot 3 is more than 100 at 170.29, while lots 1 and 2 are less than ten at .97 and 7.46.
+So because the variance between lots is so significant, there is a possibility that the front suspension coils can have a difference of as much as 170 pounds per square inch.
+In comparison, the rear suspension coils could be as low as 7.46 pounds per square inch - the rear suspension coils are just 2 percent of the weight.

 Your total_summary dataframe should look like this: